 If the pot is provided (or you provide it yourself) with a substrate and a water meter, watering is easy!
-On arrival there is little water in it, fill the pot slowly with water (sometimes wait a while) and you will see that the meter rises automatically.
+On arrival there is little water in it, fill the pot slowly with water (sometimes wait a while) and you will see that the meter automatically rises.
 All you have to do is keep an eye on this meter.
-If you go on holiday then you can fill the pot almost half full (you can see this on the meter that is well above its maximum) and you can safely go 3 weeks away.
-In addition, it is not a problem if the plants do not get too much water too quickly.
-The substrate absorbs the water, so if the water meter is at the bottom, the substrate is still moist, but there is no more water at the bottom of the pot.
-The plant then has more than enough space for 4 summer days.
+If you go on holiday, you can fill the pot almost half full (you can see this on the meter that is well above its maximum) and you can safely go 3 weeks away.
+In addition, it is not bad if the plants do not get too much water too quickly.
+The substrate absorbs the water, so when the water meter is at the bottom, the substrate is still moist, but there is no more water at the bottom of the pot.
+The plant then still has enough space for 4 summer days.

 It is therefore advisable to spray the Ficus regularly to remove dust from the leaves and to prevent spider mites.

 The Ficus likes to be in a light place and needs a minimum of 4 to 5 hours of sunlight per day.
 With a south-facing window, the ficus can be placed two to three meters away from the window.
 The plant within one meter of a window on the East, West and North. if the Ficus is too dark you have more chance of leaf fall and new leaves will grow more difficult.